rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 > *Note: If you want to try this solution on a trial tenant, you will need at least 3 different users (1 per Power Platform environment used in this solution)*

-- A service principal regesterd in Azure Active Directory on your tenant with the following API Permissions (at least) that will be user to execute the **Power Apps Solution Checker**: Dynamics CRM.user_impersonation and Microsoft Graph.User.Read
+- A service principal regesterd in Azure Active Directory on your tenant with the following API Permissions (at least) that will be used to execute the **Power Apps Solution Checker**: Dynamics CRM.user_impersonation and Microsoft Graph.User.Read

 - A Power Platform QA environment already created on your tenant